pantor/learning-transition-for-manipulation/README.md

 This project is a ROS package with launch files and a package.xml.
 The ROS node /move_group is set to respawn=true.
 This enables to call rosnode kill /move_group to restart it.

-## Start

-For an easy start, run `sh terminal-setup.sh` for a complete terminal setup.
-Start the mongodb daemon.
-Then run `roslaunch bin_picking moveit.launch`, `rosrun bin_picking grasping.py` and check the database server.

 ## Installation

 For the robotic hardware, make sure to load `launch/gripper-config.json` as the Franka end-effector configuration.
 Currently, following dependencies need to be installed: